 - Sprinkle some flour onto your countertop and briefly knead the dough with your hand.
 Then use a rolling pin to roll out the dough slightly into a bread shape.
-Now place your rolling pin in the middle of the Stollen so it is aligned with the long sides of the Stollen and slightly flatten down one slide with the rolling pin.
-Then fold it back up and towards the middle of the loaf and press it down lightly.
+Now place your rolling pin in the middle of the Stollen so it is aligned with the long sides of the Stollen and slightly press down to create a valley with the rolling pin.
+Then fold one side of the Stollen up towards the middle of the loaf and press it down lightly.

 - Place the dough onto the baking sheet with parchment paper and cover it with a dishtowel.
 Let it sit in a warm spot for another 45 minutes.

-- Preheat the oven to 350 degrees Fahrenheit and bake the Stollen for around 50 minutes or until a toothpick inserted comes out clean.
+- Preheat the oven to 350 degrees Fahrenheit and bake the Stollen on the middle rack for around 50 minutes or until a toothpick inserted comes out clean.
 Start watching your Stollen at around 30 minutes and cover it with aluminum foil for the rest of the baking time if the top gets too brown.

 - When the Stollen is done, remove it from the oven.
-Melt 1/4 cup of butter and brush it generously onto the Stollen.
+Melt the butter and brush it generously onto the Stollen with a brush.
 Right after, coat the whole Stollen in powdered sugar.
 Then let the Christmas bread cool.

 - While you can eat the Stollen right away, it tastes best after it has had time to sit and "ripen" for a while.
-For that, tightly wrap the bread in aluminum foil and store it in a cool, dry place (e.g. your garage) between 5 days and 2 weeks (depending on personal preference) before consuming.
+For that, tightly wrap the bread in aluminum foil and store it in a cool, dry place (e.g. your garage, basement, or colder bedroom) for a few days up to three weeks (depending on personal preference) before consuming.
 Enjoy!

 - This recipe is for 1 large loaf of Stollen.

-- You can buy candied orange and lemon peels but it’s easy to make yourself (and honestly tastes better in our opinion).
+- You can buy candied orange and lemon peels but it’s also easy to make yourself.
 To do that, you can follow our recipe for candied orange peel and candied lemon peel.